jestjs/jest/README.md

 ### Using webpack

 Jest can be used in projects that use [webpack](https://webpack.js.org/) to manage assets, styles, and compilation. webpack does offer some unique challenges over other tools.
 Refer to the [webpack guide](https://jestjs.io/docs/en/webpack) to get started.

+### Using parcel

+Jest can be used in projects that use [parcel-bundler](https://parceljs.org/) to manage assets, styles, and compilation similar to webpack.
+Parcel requires zero configuration.

 ### Using TypeScript